headwinds/hoth/README.md

 ### Contributing

 I don't expect any forks and certainly no pull requests at this point since this is primarily a solo project but I would be happy to discuss any ideas.
+I encourage you to create your own.

 ### Personal Reporting